aftab1001/Tech-Challenge/README.md

 ```

 ## OutPut
-The system will generate output file in the result folder and output file name Result.txt .
+The system will generate output file in the resources folder and output file name Result.txt .
 You can change the output file name from Constant.js

 ## Unit Testing